pelilegacy/articles/README.md

 Run `./run.sh` and open the link from the output (eg. _http://localhost:4000_).

 ### Docker
 Jekyll can be a bit of a pain to install on Windows.
-Therefore, a [Docker](https://www.docker.com/get-docker) virtualization solution is included using the official _jekyll/jekyll_ and _nginx_ images.
+Therefore, a [Docker](https://www.docker.com/get-docker) virtualization solution is included using the official _jekyll/jekyll_ image.

-Run `docker-compose up -d` to build the sources and start serving them via _nginx_.
-If you modify source files, be sure to run `docker-compose up build` to recompile them.
-When you've finished developing run `docker-compose down` to remove the containers.
+Run `docker-compose up` to build the sources and start serving them via Jekyll's own Webrick server.
+Docker can recompile the site when you modify source files thanks to Jekyll's watchdog feature.
+When you've finished developing run `docker-compose down` to remove the container.

 ## Contributing
 See our [contributing guidelines](CONTRIBUTING.md).
 Issues and pull requests are welcome. :hammer: